Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 You might have received an invite link from someone to get started with the Trustlines App, or perhaps you've just downloaded the app and are ready to get started.
 These two processes differ a bit, and we have a guide for each approach.

-Select the appropriate choice for you, [Starting via an invite link](#starting-via-an-invite-link) or [Starting with a sign-up in the app](#starting-with-a-sign-up-in-the-app).
+Select the appropriate choice for you, [Starting via an invite link](#starting-via-an-invite-link) or [Starting with a sign up in the app](#starting-with-a-sign-up-in-the-app).

+#### Note to iOS users upgrading from a previous version

+_Note: If you had the beta version Trustlines App installed on an iOS device with TestFlight, you will need to reinstall the production version.
+First of all, remember to [securely backup your passphrase](#securing-access-to-your-account), uninstall the beta version and install the production version._

 ### Starting via an invite link